SashelI/The-Batman-Homography/README.md

 # VROB1_TP

-School projet : pose calculation on a vido with a moving object using homographies
+School projet : pose calculation on a video with a moving object using homographies